AmbiqAI/heartkit/docs/tasks/segmentation.md

-# ECG Segmentation Task
+# Signal Segmentation Task

 ## <span class="sk-h2-span">Overview</span>

-The objective of ECG segmentation is to delineate key segments of the cardiac cycle, including the P-wave, QRS complex, and T-wave.
+The objective of segmentation is to delineate key segments of the signal.
+In the context of ECG signals, this involves identifying the different components of the cardiac cycle, including the P-wave, QRS complex, and T-wave.
 These segments are used to compute a number of clinically relevant metrics, including heart rate, PR interval, QRS duration, QT interval, and QTc interval.
-They are also useful for a variety of downstream tasks, including rhythm classification and beat classification.
+For PPG, the task involves segmenting the systolic and diastolic phases of the cardiac cycle.
+Segmentation models are useful for detecting arrhythmias, heart rate variability, and other cardiac abnormalities.

 <div class="sk-plotly-graph-div">